How Much Money Does an NFL Waterboy Make?

 The NFL is one of the most popular sports leagues in the world.
 Millions of people tune in each Sunday to watch their favorite football teams play.
 Millions of young football fans grow up dreaming of being NFL players.

 While watching your favorite player, you have seen another part of the NFL community that often gets overlooked.
-Every team in the NFL employs waterboys to keep their players hydrated, taken care of, and ready to play.
+Every team in the National Football League employs waterboys to keep their players hydrated, taken care of, and ready to play.

 If you have ever wondered what it takes to be an NFL waterboy, you are in the right place.
 This article covers everything you need to know about NFL Waterboys, including the average NFL Waterboy salary, perks, responsibilities, and how you can apply to be a waterboy on your favorite team.